mlekimchi/github.io/_posts/2022-06-28-model_testing_ANOVA_ttest.md

 I also wrote the function ```meanCI()``` to test individual regressors (t-test) for your linear model.
 It uses values calculated with ```aov_table()``` and gives you the t-score, (1-$\alpha$)% CI, and hypothesis conclusion.

 ### Thoughts?
 I used ```statsmodels``` to cross check my code.
 I much prefer ```statsmodels``` over my stuff because it is so much more readable!
 If I have time, maybe I can play around with the output format.
-I really enjoyed practicing Python, specifically how to build a class and work with ```fstrings```.
+I really enjoyed practicing Python, specifically building a class and working with ```fstrings```.
 I also gained a much deeper understanding of sums of squares which had always been nebulously floating around in my head.

 # Example and Code
 ```python